Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

 \subsubsection{Max-of-Smooth Model}

 As is well-known, Fenchel conjugacy allows us to represent any continuous, convex function as the supremum of a family of affine functions (see, for example, \citet[Chapter 3.3]{borwein2010convex}).
-More generally, they are instances of \textit{lower-$\C^1$ functions} that are representable as maximums of smooth and compactly parameterized functions.
+More generally, continuous, convex functions are instances of \textit{lower-$\C^1$ functions}, which are functions representable as maximums of smooth and compactly parameterized functions.

-\begin{defn} \textbf{ (Lower-$\C^{1}$ Functions; \citet{spingarn1981}, \citet[Corollary 3]{daniilidis2004})}
+\begin{defn} \textbf{ (Lower-$\C^{1}$ Functions; \citet{spingarn1981}, \citet[Cor.
+3]{daniilidis2004})}